 Your initial reaction when it comes to responding to critical feedback might be to defend your business.
 You might event want to point out every part of a review that is wrong, false, inaccurate, or misrepresents your business.
 Before you write that response, take a minute.

 Remember to take the high road.
-You risk damaging your reputation if you respond negatively.
+You risk damaging your reputation if you respond in anger.
 Remain professional, respond publicly, and take the conversation offline as soon as you can.

 A public comment to the review shows that you addressed the concerns and appreciate customer feedback.
 You don’t want to appear argumentative or closed off to customer feedback.

 Do: Follow this easy formula for crafting a review response

 - Start by thanking the reviewer for providing feedback about their experience.

 - Highlight something positive they said in the review.

 - Address any concerns or share your business philosophy.